abedmatini-ogilvy/v0-social-media-app-frontend/README.md

 # CivicConnect Mobile-First Social Media App

-This repository contains the frontend code for the CivicConnect civic-tech web application, optimized for mobile devices with a social media app-like interface.
+This repository contains the frontend code for the CivicConnect civic-tech web application, optimized for mobile devices with a social media app-like interface..

 ## Features